Alcoholism in rural Australia: Preventative strategies

-The Ministerial Drug and Alcohol Forum (MDAF)
+The Ministerial Drug and Alcohol Forum

-In 2015, the Council of Australian Governments (COAG) decided it was vital to implement a new and innovative Ministerial Forum to endorse drug and alcohol preventative strategies in Australia.
+In 2015, the Council of Australian Governments decided it was vital to implement a new and innovative Ministerial Forum to endorse drug and alcohol preventative strategies in Australia.
 The Forum created a new policy, namely the National Drug Strategy, which aims to prevent and decrease harm facilitated by the excessive use of alcohol and drugs in Australia in 2017–2026.
-The strategy is divided into more specific categories, whereby in 2018 the ‘National Alcohol and other Drug Workforce Development Strategy’ illustrates the need for effective alcohol reduction strategies and specialised health services in rural, isolated and remote areas.
+The strategy is divided into more specific categories, whereby in 2018 the "National Alcohol and other Drug Workforce Development Strategy" illustrates the need for effective alcohol reduction strategies and specialised health services in rural, isolated and remote areas.

 The National Preventative Health Taskforce

-This preventative strategy aims for Australia to be the ‘Healthiest Country by 2020’ and recognises the inequities of health and alcohol misuse between rural and urban civilians in Australia.
+This preventative strategy aims for Australia to be the "Healthiest Country by 2020" and recognises the inequities of health and alcohol misuse between rural and urban civilians in Australia.
 The preventative health framework has numerous main aims to reduce the misuse of alcohol in rural regions of Australia.
 Some of these include: